aathanor/ResearchSite/content/PatterConstellations-Formalism.md

 # Abstract

-This document presents a unified formal system for describing pattern-constellations (PCs), their linguistic expression, and the operations that connect them.
-The formalism progresses from pre-linguistic pattern-recognition through primitive language use to abstract conceptual structures, ultimately addressing the problem of reference.
+This document attempts a unified formal system for describing pattern-constellations (PCs), their linguistic expression, and the operations that connect them.
+The formalism progresses from pre-linguistic pattern recognition through primitive language use to abstract conceptual structures, ultimately addressing the problem of reference.

 Pattern Constellations are introduced and explained elsewhere; this document is focused on scaffolding a formalism around them.
 For the purposes here, we’ll recall that a Pattern Constellation is a stable attractor[^1] configuration in a neural network that integrates sensory, motor, emotional, social, and (once learned) linguistic patterns.
 Formed through Hebbian learning where co-occurring patterns wire together.
 Activated as a unified whole when any partial pattern triggers it.
 Exists as a weighted complex network structure that can be measured in NN models, not an abstract entity.
 PCs are formalized in §2 below.